 What are Smart Beta ETFs?

-Most stock indices, and the ETFs which track them, weight their constituents according to market capitalization.
+Most stock indices, and the ETFs which track them, weight their constituents according to market capitalisation.
 Smart beta indices and ETFs use a variety of different methodologies to weight the constituents and alter the risk/return profile of the basket.
 Examples include Equal Weighting, Fundamental Weighting, Volatility Weighting and Factor Weighting.

 What are Thematic ETFs?

 Thematic investing follows certain social, economic, corporate, demographic, or other themes that are popular in society, providing exposure to a theme or idea that falls outside of traditional industry classifications like Oil & Gas or Healthcare.
 Examples of investment themes that are accessible via ETFs include Cloud Computing, Ecommerce, Robotics, BlockChain and Renewable Energy.